ACADEMY OF SCHOLARS: Advisor-Margaret Piela

 The purpose of the Tri-M National Honor Society is to inspire music participation, create enthusiasm for scholarship, stimulate a desire to render service, and promote leadership in the music students of secondary schools.

 VITAL IMPACT STEP TEAM: Advisor-Monica Davis

 The Jack Britt High School Step Team, Vital Impact, serves as a step/dance organization that practices traditional “stepping” as an expressive dance form, usually accompanied by chanting and/or singing where a leader, or step master, choreographs the routines, which include a series of rhythmic claps, stomps and precise arm motions to create a unified sound.
-Not only is this organization considered a performance group, but also a community service organization as requirements for membership include regular voluntary service in the school and community.
-In order to be considered an active member, students must be in good standing academically and must have a clean disciplinary record.
-Dues will be paid by each member to pay for team paraphernalia, event planning, and team socials.
+This organization is considered to be a performance group, and also a community service organization, as requirements for membership include voluntary service in the school and community.

 YEARBOOK STAFF: Advisor-Alexis Newsom

 Members of the Yearbook Staff are responsible for producing the JBHS yearbook, which aims to document the school year in a creative way and will serve as a source of memories for years to come.

 Published by Elsa McBride on August 26, 2016